About the college

 Brasenose has a Director of College Music who organises a weekly concert series each term and is also in charge of the college's friendly chapel choir, which is open to all.
 Practice rooms are available, and small grants for music-related purchases such as scores and coaching are always considered.

-Termly 'Platnaeur' Concerts are given by professional musicians and there is a summer Arts Festival featuring music, art and drama.
+Termly 'Platnaeur' Concerts are given by professional musicians and there is a summer student-organised Arts Festival featuring music, art and drama.

 Facilities for students with disabilities

 Brasenose welcomes applications from graduate students with special access or learning needs.
 Facilities available include specially adapted rooms in the graduate buildings.
 Please contact the college about any accessibility requirements.

 Special needs are co-ordinated between the Oxford colleges by the University's Disability Advisory Service, which can also advise on the range of facilities available across the University.